ErpNetDocs/tech/reference/config-options-reference.md

   For example "my product: {Product.PartNumber}; size: {Product.@Property1: VD}" will be displayed as "my product: 0000001 ; size: 01:big"
 - b.If the key is not defined, the WMS Worker will display the default information, coming from the Product field and follow the default Web client display text format for Product, which is Product.Name.
 - c.The user sets it manually.
+- d.The key is introduced in version: 24 SP4

 ## 62. /WMS/WMS-Worker/LocationDisplayFormat
 - a.Action: When this key is defined, the WMS Worker application will display the data you need, replacing the Location field in the Warehouse order line list.